Jan Bogumił Plersch. Works by the royal painter on exhibition in the Royal Łazienki

 The Royal Theatre features a plafond where Stanisław August is depicted as Apollo – a symbolic representation of the King as the ruler of the perfect state, and an allegory of his patronage.
 It also houses a design of a curtain, "Muses on Mount Helicon", which has not survived.
 It is an ink drawing, depicting nine muses on Mount Parnassus.
 It has been enlarged and suspended in the place of the former curtain used in the Royal Theatre.

-The exhibition also features painted decorations from the Palace on the Isle, including those from the Ballroom, as well as decorations from the Dining Room of the White Pavilion.
+The exhibition also features painted decorations from the Palace on the Isle, including those from the Ballroom.
 In addition, the Palace on the Isle includes visualisations of plafond paintings from the Bacchus Room and the Bathroom, destroyed during the war.

 The exhibition is accompanied by a rich educational programme – family workshops and an interactive exhibition for children – "Idź na żywioł!" ("Brave the elements!") in the Old Guardhouse.